Tagged: short story

 “It’s a design,” she murmured.

 Weasel grinned.
-“The boy’s good, Beaver.
+“Your boy’s good, Beaver.
 Too good.
 He’s turned infrastructure into insurrection.”

 Mink adjusted her earpiece.
 “Empire patrols are surrounding the campus.
 Kogard’s safe in the catacombs, but they’ve brought in drones with heat scanners.
 They’ll find him eventually.”